Things You Should NOT Worry About When Buying a Guitar

 Steel string acoustic guitars are generally set from the factory at approximately 2.5mm on the low E and 2mm on the high E, measured at the 12th fret.
 On Electric guitars, the height is different for a bolt-on neck guitar than a set-neck (glued-in neck) /neck-through-body guitar.
 Fret buzz is not as big a deal as it is with acoustics because minor buzz is NOT picked up by the guitars pickups.
 Factory standard action is between 2mm on the low E and 1.8mm on the high E, measured at the 12th fret.
 Bolt-on necks tend to lose some energy with string vibration and this generally lets the strings vibrate with a larger elliptical diameter than set-neck guitars, which means they tend to have more string rattle when the action is set low, and this also means that generally a set-neck/neck-through-body can have a lower action than the bolt-on necks.

 This does not mean that set-neck guitars are always better than bolt-on neck guitars.
 Each has unique tonal qualities that suit different needs.
 It all comes down to your ear and what you like.
 At the end of the day, String action is a personal preference and can be set up to whatever you like so long as it’s playable.
 When trying guitars please don’t let the action concern you at all, you can adjust this later.
-Regardless of if it’s a $100 guitar or a $10,000 guitar, because all guitars are wooden, the temperature and weather will always affect the string action on your guitar, so it’s more important to worry about the comfort, feel, and actual tone of the guitar.
+Also, because all guitars are wooden, the temperature and humidity will always affect the string action on your guitar.
+Regardless of whether it’s a $100 guitar or a $10,000 guitar, it is more important to worry about the comfort, feel, and actual tone of the guitar.

 String Type / Brand